maubanel/UE5-CPP-Overview/selection/README.md

 ##### `Step 17.`\|`CPPOVR`| :large_blue_diamond: :small_orange_diamond: :small_blue_diamond: :small_blue_diamond:

 The danger with `while` loops is to make sure we will ALWAYS hit an exit condition.
 If we have a simple error such as incrementing `Countdown by 1` so it is always positive - then the program will never terminate and we will have an infinite loop.
 Try it our yourself.
+We want to avoid this at all cost!

 ![infinite loop](images/infiniteLoop.png)